Wearing the wrong watch strap in the warmer months can be uncomfortable at best, and a sweaty mess.

 I know, I know.
 I said no leather straps.

-I lied.
+But this is different.
 Hear me out.

-Leather rally straps are similar to regular leather straps, but with perforated holes that add to the breath-ability and comfort of the strap.
+Leather rally straps are similar to regular leather straps, but with perforated holes that add to the breathability and comfort of the strap.

 It’s still a leather strap, though, so you want to avoid swimming in it, or getting it wet, and can still be uncomfortable in the middle of a hot summer day.

 Leather rally straps are best reserved for a cool night out and can look really, really ‘cool’, paired with the right watch.